natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.222%20(China).md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
-''Write about the mobility of the ground vehicle.
-Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.''

 The Sd.Kfz.222 is a highly mobile vehicle, so the player should utilise this trait and avoid the flaws in protection.